 Many international personalities have sought this hotel in its flourishing days: the King Hussein of Jordan and his family, the Shah of Iran and Princess Soraya, Georges Bush Sr. before he became President of the USA, and many of the Arab leaders and celebrities like Oum Kolthoum among the guests.

-The Hotel, like many other buildings, fell a victim of the Civil War’s snipers who invaded hotels and took them as contact points in what is called the Battle of the Hotels.
+The Hotel, like many other buildings, fell victim to the Civil War‘s snipers who invaded hotels and took them as contact points in what is called the Battle of the Hotels.

 Our team works tirelessly to ensure Lebanese people have a reliable alternative to the politically-backed media outlets with their heavily-funded and dangerous propaganda machines.
 We've been detained, faced nonstop cyber attacks, censorship, attempted kidnapping, physical intimidation, and frivolous lawsuits draining our resources.
 Financial support from our readers keeps us fighting on your behalf.
 If you are financially able, please consider supporting The961's work.
 Support The961.
 Make a contribution now.